 A patch cache downloads and stores patches from Windows Update to serve them for devices in the same site through a patch policy.
 Any Agent that completes an audit and learns that new patches are available will let the platform know.
 The platform will then instruct the patch cache to start downloading patches, therefore, the patch cache will continuously download new patches as the need for them arises.

-IMPORTANT Microsoft has introduced a new way to update Windows 10 and Windows Server 2016+ devices.
-These new-style updates cannot be distributed via a Datto RMM local patch cache and must be downloaded directly from Microsoft.
-Legacy Windows devices will continue to receive old-style full updates and will defer to a local patch cache first if one has been configured.
+IMPORTANT Since 2019, Microsoft has changed the method for delivering Windows-as-a-Service-based Windows updates.
+Devices affected by these changes cannot receive their updates from a patch cache and must download updates directly from Microsoft.
+Legacy devices remain unaffected and will defer to a local patch cache if one has been configured.
 For more details on these changes, refer to this Community post.